rcodin/polymage/sandbox/apps/python/multigrid/README.md

 The make command optionally takes the following parameters:

-- all - same as running make. (reads the polymage code, creates a new C file and compiles and executes the code.)
+- all - same as running make. (runs polymg-opt+, polymg-opt, handopt and handopt-pluto configurations)

-- new - same as the previous option.
+- new - runs polymg-opt+ configurations.

-- tune - uses the app\_tuner.py file and tunes for various configurations of group and tile size.
+- polymg-opt-plus - runs polymg-opt+ configurations.

-- existing - compiles and runs an existing optimized C file.
+- polymg-opt - runs polymg-opt configurations.

-- ready - runs an already compiled version of the optimized C code.
+- handopt - runs hand optimized code.

-- clean/cleaner - deletes the shared object and the optimized C file.
+- handopt-pluto - runs hand optimized code with Pluto's diamond tiling.

-The optimized code is written to the \*.cpp file, and it is also turned into a shared library (\*.so file).
+- tune - uses the app\_tuner.py file and tunes for various group and tile size for polymg code.

-The polymage DSL code is written in the file named polymage\_\*.py
+- existing - compiles and runs an existing optimized Polymage generated C file.

-To get results for polymg-opt+:
+- ready - runs an already compiled version of the optimized Polymage generated C code.

-- Storage optimizations are enabled by default.
-Running make command gives the result for polymg-opt+
+- clean/cleaner - deletes the shared object and the optimized Polymage generated C file.

-To get results for polymg-opt:
+The optimized Polymage code is written to the \*.cpp file, and it is also turned into a shared library (\*.so file).

-- comment OPT\_ARGS (line no: 19) from the Makefile and run the make command.
+The Polymage DSL code is written in the file named polymage\_\*.py

 To get results for polymg-dtile-opt+: